01 April 2019

 A hernia is a hole in the abdominal muscle, allowing the lining of the abdominal cavity, together with another structure such as a loop of bowel, to pop out and produce a lump.
-They most commonly occur in the groin, when they are usually called inguinal hernias, but they can occur at other places, such as the middle of the abdomen, particularly around the umbilicus (tummy button).
+They most commonly occur in the groin, when they are usually called inguinal hernias, but they can occur in other places such as the middle of the abdomen, particularly around the umbilicus (tummy button).

 Who gets a hernia?

 A hernia can occur at any age, and can even be found in newborn babies.
-They are more common in male patients, and around a quarter of men develop a groin hernia at some point in their lifetime1.
-A family history, as well as certain conditions that raise the pressure within the abdomen such as constipation or a persistent cough, can increase the chance of developing a hernia2,3.
+They are more common in male patients, and around a quarter of men develop a groin hernia at some point in their lifetime.
+A family history, as well as certain conditions that raise the pressure within the abdomen such as constipation or a persistent cough, can increase the chance of developing a hernia.

 What are the symptoms of a hernia?